Catimor/char_stat/README.md

 ## Status

-This project is personal/experimental, so use at your own risk.
+This project is personal/experimental, so use at your own risk.<br>
 Currently uses unit err `Result<_, ()>` instead of custom error types.